Securing Web Browsing with TLS and HTTPS

 ECC uses different math to accomplish the same thing.
 Its security is based on the difficult of solving the discrete logarithm problem.

 2: The web site owner visits the CA

 In my example, someone from Citibank approaches a Certificate Authority or CA. There are several trusted CAs.
 Citibank was using DigiCert when I wrote this page.
-They identify themselves, describe how they generated the key pairs, and how they will set up and operate their server to protect the private key.
+The CA's customer, Citibank in this case, identify themselves.
+They describe how they generated the key pairs, and how they will set up and operate their server to protect the private keys.
 They give the public keys to the CA.

 A bank will want what's called an Extended Validation or EV certificate.

 The CA will verify that the organization's legal identity, and both physical and operational existence.
 They will also verifying that the people making the request are authorized by the organization.
 A browser will indicate an EV certificate with a green padlock and the organization's name next to the URL.